 Each PAP has its own application process.
 In many cases, your doctor, nurse or social worker will need to apply for you.
 For some programs, your doctor or nurse can submit an application online.
 For others, the application must be mailed in.
 It's important to keep in mind that applying for a PAP does not guarantee that you will get your medicine for free or at a lower price.

 For more information

 The Partnership for Prescription Assistance brings together America's pharmaceutical companies, doctors, other health care providers, patient advocacy organizations and community groups to help qualifying patients who lack prescription coverage get the medicines they need through the public or private program that's right for them.
 Many will get them free or nearly free.
-Among the organizations collaborating on this program are the American Academy of Family Physicians, the American Autoimmune Related Diseases Association, the Lupus Foundation of America, the NAACP, the National Alliance for Hispanic Health and the National Medical Association.
+Among the organizations supporting this program are the American Academy of Family Physicians, the American Autoimmune Related Diseases Association, the Lupus Foundation of America, the NAACP, the National Alliance for Hispanic Health and the National Medical Association.
 To access the Partnership for Prescription Assistance by phone, you can call toll-free, 1-888-4PPA-NOW (1-888-477-2669).

 The Together Rx Access Program can help millions of Americans who have no prescription drug coverage and are not eligible for Medicare save on prescription products.
 Most cardholders save 25% to 40% on brand-name prescription drugs and products.
 Savings on generic medicines are also available.
 The card can be used at the majority of pharmacies.
 Together Rx Access Program directs individuals to the Partnership for Prescription Assistance (PPA), a clearinghouse for over 475 public and private assistance programs, including 180 offered by pharmaceutical companies.